jlandowner/go-interactive-ssh/README.md

 You can use each standard outputs in your Callback function and check command's output is expected.

-this client support for windows, macos, and linux.
+Supports use from windows, macos, linux as client access to linux remote hosts.

 ## Install